ThomasByr/Phoenyx/README.md

 Please refer to [the Changelog file](changelog.md) for more detail.

-This updates covers rotating and scaling of the display.
-It is worth noting that unlinke Processing, these methods only apply to what has been drawn on the screen rather than what will be drawn.
-These two methods are relative to the center of the screen (rotation around the center of the window, and scale from the center).
+This updates covers a better alternative to display errors and warnings.
+You can set the method to display warnings with ``error_handler_set_soft``.

 ## TODOs